 "Particular attention is being paid to fuel supplies to agricultural producers.
 Command center work has been organized together with the Energy Ministry, Agriculture Ministry and [Russian Railways].
-A monthly schedule with a breakdown of regions and a breakdown of oil companies has been signed to supply 1.8 million tonnes of diesel fuel through November.
+A monthly schedule with a breakdown of oil companies has been signed to supply 1.8 million tonnes of diesel fuel through November.
 Additional amounts of diesel fuel supplies to agricultural producers by Russian region in the period of September-November for completion of field work have also been conveyed to companies," Novak said.